Our Values

 At Meadows, we seek to develop our children’s computational thinking using engaging topics and problems to solve from our thematic Meadows Curriculum.

-We aim to encourage pupils to use logical reasoning to predict the behaviour of simple programs.
-We aim to develop pupils’ skills in using technology to create, organise, store, manipulate and retrieve digital content.
+We aim to encourage childrens to use logical reasoning to predict the behaviour of simple programs.
+We aim to develop childrens’ skills in using technology to create, organise, store, manipulate and retrieve digital content.

-We aim to see pupils develop rich digital literacy skills so they can document what they learn for others through a range of experiences such as audio recordings, videos and posts.
-Pupils will also develop their digital literacy to enable them to identify online risks and know how to keep themselves safe.
+We aim to see childrens develop rich digital literacy skills so they can document what they learn for others through a range of experiences such as audio recordings, videos and posts. childrens will also develop their digital literacy to enable them to identify online risks and know how to keep themselves safe.

-Computing will improve the pupils’ collaboration skills as they work together and support each other in physical, digital and virtual projects.
-These skills and the critical thinking Computing will help them develop will help pupils succeed both personally and professionally in the future.
+Computing will improve the childrens’ collaboration skills as they work together and support each other in physical, digital and virtual projects.
+These skills and the critical thinking Computing will help them develop will help childrens succeed both personally and professionally in the future.

 computing intent sheet.pdf